LLNL/axom/src/index.rst

 Axom
 ****

-Axom provides a collection of robust and flexible software components that serve as building blocks for high performance scientific computing applications.
-A key goal is to have different application teams co-develop and share general core infrastructure software across their projects instead of them developing and maintaining capabilities that provide similar capabilities but are not easily shared.
+Axom is an open source project that provides robust and flexible software components that serve as building blocks for high performance scientific computing applications.
+A key goal of the project is to have different application teams co-develop and share general core infrastructure software across their projects instead of individually developing and maintaining capabilities that are similar in functionality but are not easily shared.

 An important objective of Axom is to facilitate integration of novel, forward-looking computer science capabilities into simulation codes.
 A pillar of Axom design is to enable and simplify the exchange of simulation data between applications and tools.
-Thus, Axom developers emphasize the following principles in software design and implementation:
+Axom developers emphasize the following principles in software design and implementation:

-  * Maintain flexibility to meet the needs of a diverse set of applications
+  * Start design and implementation based on concrete application use cases and maintain flexibility to meet the needs of a diverse set of applications
   * Develop high-quality software that has well-designed APIs, good documentation, solid testing, and is robust and high performance
-  * Apply consistent software engineering practices across all Axom components
+  * Apply consistent software engineering practices across all Axom components so developers can easily work on them
   * Ensure that components integrate well together and are easy for applications to adopt

 The main drivers of Axom capabilities originate in the needs of multiphysics